 Each of the Alarm inputs incorporates a debounce algorithm, used to eliminate false triggers caused to "noisy" trigger signals.
-While the default value of 500 should be adequate under most circumstances, you can adjust the timer if you determine it is necessary.
+While the default value of 500 should be adequate under most circumstances, you can adjust this value if necessary.
 The range is 1 to 6000, with 6000 representing approximately 1 second.

-1017x Set Alarm Debounce Timer
+\1017x Set Alarm Debounce Timer